wp-plugins/nextgen-facebook/readme.txt

 = 7.6.13 =

 Adds a new 'Social Preview' tab to the Social Settings metabox, improved title and description handling in some cases, fix to better control URL rewriting service failures.

-= 7.6.12.2 =

-Small fixes to escape special title separator values, and the missing Google+ / Schema Description value on user profile pages.

-= 7.6.12.1 =

-NGFB has been updated with new options to manage Title and Video settings.

-= 7.6.11 =

-Small fixes for BuddyPress and WooCommerce, improved HTML5 compliance, changes to the 'ngfb_title_seed' and 'ngfb_description_seed' filters.